laplacian-core/generator.project-template/README.md

 <!-- @head-content@ -->
-# laplacian/project-base.template
+# laplacian/project.base-template

-This template generates scripts and other files needed for all Laplacian module projects.
+This template generates scripts and other basic files needed for a Laplacian based project.

 <!-- @head-content@ -->